PHPQueueManager/PHPQueueManager/README.md

 # PHP Queue Manager

-This application was created to easily create and manage your own job queues.
+This library was created to easily create and manage your own job queues.
+This library aims to abstract the queuing mechanisms and increase scalability.
+You will find an application built on this library in the [PHPQueueManager/Application](https://github.com/PHPQueueManager/Application) repo.

 ```
 composer require phpqueuemanager/php-queue-manager